Protective Services & Public Safety job market report cover, Phoenix-Mesa-Chandler, AZ, 2026-06

 Executive Verdict

-Best positioned: Candidates who can show emergency response, surveillance, incident reporting, and CPR/First Aid capability for on-site roles have the best odds right now.[13][8]
+Best positioned: Applicants who can clear background-heavy public-sector processes or who already show first aid, incident reporting, access control, and report-writing strength have the best odds right now.[1]

 What Changed Recently